hiendnguyen/selenium-with-js/lesson 2/README.md

 # Install Selenium Libraries and Run Your First Test
 ## Selenium Webdriver
-Open a terminal/console window and type:
+To install Webdriver, open a terminal/console window and type:
 ```
 npm install selenium-webdriver
 ```
+## Create and Run Your First Test
+Check out the code file please.